kubernetes-sigs/kubespray/README.md

 ### Inventory
 Below is an example of an inventory.
-Note : The bgp vars (local_as, peers) are not mandatory if the var "peer_with_router" is set to false
+Note : The bgp vars local_as and peers are not mandatory if the var "peer_with_router" is set to false By default this variable is set to false and therefore all the nodes are configure in "node-mesh" mode.
+In node-mesh mode the nodes peers with all the nodes in order to exchange routes.

 ```
 [downloader]
 10.99.0.26